-1. Identify the subject identifier for the subject t you wish to revoke access.
-This would be the user or the group containing the user (removing a group would remove access to all users in that group, providing they are not also specified in the subject list).
-You can do this using the subject list command:
+1. Find the user's subject identifier.
+This is the user or the group containing the user (removing a group would remove access to all users in that group, providing they are not also specified in the subject list).
+To do this use the subject list command:

+'''

 xe subject-list

+'''